 The Foundation Governors believe that values are more than a set of aims recorded in a code of conduct; they need to be realised daily through the quality of relationships and the care of people - both singly and collectively.
 They believe the school will have succeeded if it brings these values into being and leads others to do the same.

 The school has close links with the parish church of St. Mary’s, Hinckley.
-The clergy of the parish lead assemblies each term and the children attend St. Mary’s Church for Harvest, Christmas and Easter celebrations.
+The vicar of St. Mary's and clergy of local parishes lead assemblies each week and the children attend St. Mary’s Church for Harvest, Christmas and Easter celebrations.
 Our end of year Leaver’s service is also a key event which is held in the church.

 Classes also visit St. Marys and other local churches as part of our Collective Worship and for their R.E. work.